nikita050900/QuickCW/README.md

 # QuickCW
 Fast continuous wave (CW) analysis for pulsar timing array data

-This is a fork of NANOGrav/Bence Becsy's original QuickCW that is aimed at performing targeted searches on specific sources.
+Theees is a fork of NANOGrav/Bence Becsy's original QuickCW that is aimed at performing targeted searches on specific sources.

 baldjfaie
 alej a